On the Effectiveness of Hybrid Pooling in Mixup-Based Graph Learning for Language Processing: Results Analysis

-From the results of both traditional NLP datasets and PL datasets, we can conclude that the graph pooling method has a significant impact on the effectiveness of the Mixup data augmentation technique when dealing the graph-structured datasets.
-The type 1 ($\mathcal{M}_{sum}(\mathcal{P}_{att},\mathcal{P}_{max})$) advanced pooling method is the best choice among our considered candidates and is recommended to be used in the graph representation.
+Overall, based on the analysis including maximum improvement, average improvement, and statistical significance, we can conclude that hybrid pooling operators have a significant impact on the effectiveness of the Mixup data augmentation technique when dealing with graph-structured datasets.
+More specifically, for accuracy improvement, Type 1 ($\mathcal{M}_{sum}(\mathcal{P}_{att},\mathcal{P}_{max})$) is the best choice among our considered candidates, while Type 3 ($\mathcal{M}_{concat}(\mathcal{P}_{att},\mathcal{P}_{max})$) also demonstrates relatively strong performance.
+Both Type 1 and Type 3 are recommended for use in graph classification tasks, given their superior performance across all evaluated metrics, datasets (PL and NLP), and GNN architectures.